dfile-de/df-one-page-site/README.md

-# A pure JavaScript web page example
+# A pure JavaScript web page example with a Node.js backend.

 This folder contains the files for showcasing a custom slider component and an article management system with a Node.js backend.